AriFordsham/GHCWiki/working-conventions/bisection.md

 Try out released GHC versions to find out the version range between the pass and fail of your test case.

 The tool [ghcup](https://www.haskell.org/ghcup/) can be used to install and switch between system GHC versions.
-Once a version has been installed with this tool it can be set as the system `ghc` or a named version can be used by setting the [with-compiler](https://cabal.readthedocs.io/en/3.4/cabal-project.html?highlight=with-compiler#cfg-field-with-compiler) option:
+Once a version has been installed with this tool it can be set as the system GHC or a named version can be used by setting the [with-compiler](https://cabal.readthedocs.io/en/3.4/cabal-project.html?highlight=with-compiler#cfg-field-with-compiler) option:

 ```